cloudfoundry-incubator/kubecf/CONTRIBUTING.md

 All contributions are welcome but the best place to pick an issue to work on is from the _todo_ queue that is ordered by priority, but before you move it to the _in progess_ queue make sure that the story is clear and drop comments on the issue if not.

+### How do we estimate

+We use t-shirt sizes (XS, S, M, L, XL, XXL)  to determine the Github issue complexity and not the implementation effort, so we can determine if the issue needs to be split in multiple ones and/or if it requires a more extended brainstorm to determine the feasibility of the new feature.

 ### The flow